Botanicals:

 Wild Rose

-Rose roots deeply into the earth, anchored to and woven through her heart.
+Rose roots deeply into Earth, anchored to and woven through her heart.

 Wild Rose